nitinjasaul/ansible/php/README.md

 variables in vars/main.yml

-# For CentOS give version=55 or 56 or 70 in extra vars
+- For CentOS give version=55 or 56 or 70 or 71 in extra vars
 php_centos:
   - php{{ version }}w
   - php{{ version }}w-opcache